 How Nintendo Conquered Manhattan in 1985

-But Lowry, who had been hired by Nintendo as Vice President of Sales after a stint at Pioneer, knew things could be different under Yamauchi’s watch.
+But Lowry, who had been hired by Nintendo as Vice President of Sales after a stint at Pioneer, also knew things could be different under Yamauchi’s watch if they employed the right strategy.
 For one, Nintendo’s Famicom (“family computer”) system had sold 2.5 million units in Japan; for another, the games themselves looked far more sophisticated than previous offerings.
 Lowry’s own sons had played a prototype system and declared it “the real thing,” with the home versions virtual carbon copies of the arcade experience.

 A slow rollout of the Nintendo Entertainment System (NES), Lowry figured, could work.
 If retailers and consumers were exposed to the game play and ad copy was worded to avoid direct comparison to the market losers, they might have a chance.
 Houston would be a good place to start.
 Or Nashville.
 Someplace, Lowry says, where “if we made a mistake, it wouldn’t have destroyed things.
 We could figure it out.”